 Lingonberry Panna Cotta is a creamy and indulgent dessert that you will hate to see it disappear.
 As a matter of fact, it will have you savoring the flavor and creamy texture with each and every delectable bite.
 In fact, Lingonberries grow abundantly in Sweden and even make their appearance on the Christmas table in Sweden.
 As a matter of fact, this recipe is vegan, dairy-free, refined sugar-free, and grain-free.
 Not to mention it is the perfect dessert for Valentine’s Day or a Baby Shower.
 Why not spoil your special someone tonight with this delectable dessert?

 Incredibly, this recipe makes me feel closer to my Swedish roots.
 Not to mention that the hardest thing about this recipe is waiting for it to set up in the fridge.
 Normally, Panna Cotta is a thickened Sweet Cream.
 Panna Cotta is a traditional Italian dessert.

 Needless to say, the Lingonberry Panna Cotta recipe is a creation to give tribute to the lingonberry and Sweden as I am a first-generation American.
 Since I grew up with a Swedish mom meant that I was privileged enough to grow up with Swedish foods, traditions, customs, and cultural experiences.
-Yep, I grew up attending Midsummer Festivals, Sankta Lucia (Santa Lucia to Italians), the Jul Tomte at Christmastime.
+Yep, I grew up attending Midsummer Festivals, Sankta Lucia (Santa Lucia to Italians), and the Jul Tomte at Christmastime.